ManualForArchipelago/Manual/docs/syntax/locations.md

 },
 ```

-This "Quest Rewards A" location would let any item be placed there in generation **Except** the player's own "Death Trap"
+This "Quest Rewards A" location would let any item be placed there in generation **Except** the player's own "Death Trap".

-Its usefull if you feel like the reward for the quest shouldn't be to die to your own trap
+Its usefull if you feel like the reward for the quest shouldn't be to die to your own trap.

 ```json
 {